Purg/vulkan_tutorial/README.md

 Otherwise adjust `Vulkan_INCLUDE_DIR` and `Vulkan_LIBRARY` to point to your desired SDK parts.

+## GLFW (3)
+Currently following the tutorial and using GLFW for providing windowing.

+**CentOS 8**
+- Enable the PowerTools repository:
+  `/etc/yum.repos.d/CentOS-PowerTools.repo`
+  OR `sudo dnf config-manager --set-enabled PowerTools`
+- `sudo dnf install glfw-devel`

+## glm
+OpenGL math header-only library.
+Vulkan does not provide any on-build mathematics libraries or functions so we're using this to provide that functionality.
+I hear eigen is a possible alternative.

+**CentOS 8**
+- Enable the PowerTools repository:
+  `/etc/yum.repos.d/CentOS-PowerTools.repo`
+  OR `sudo dnf config-manager --set-enabled PowerTools`
+- `sudo dnf install glm-devel`

 # Building
 Create an out of source directory (or `build` sub-directory) for build products.
 Then to the usual CMake thing: